 YOUR RIGHTS REGARDING MEDICAL INFORMATION ABOUT YOU

-If you feel that medical information we have about you is incorrect or incomplete, you may ask us to amend the information.
+Your Right to Amend.
+If you feel that your Health Information is incorrect or incomplete, you may ask us to amend the information.
 You have the right to add a statement.
 You must provide a reason that supports your request for an amendment.

 Your Right to an Accounting of Disclosures.
 You have the right to request a list of certain disclosures we made of your Health Information.
 This is referred to as an "accounting of disclosures."
 Your request must state a time period.
-We may limit the time period to 6 years and to disclosures made on or after April 14, 2003.
+We may limit the time period to the prior 6 years.
 The first list you request within a 12-month period is free.
 For additional lists, we may charge you for the costs of providing the list.

 Your Right to Request Restrictions.
-You have the right to request restrictions on how we use or disclose your Health Information for treatment, payment or operations.
+You have the right to request a restriction or limitation on the how we use or disclose your Health Information for treatment, payment or operations.
 You also have the right to request a limit on the Health Information we disclose to someone involved in your care, like a family member or friend.
 We have the right to deny your request, except if you have paid for the service out of pocket in full and you request that we not submit your information to your health plan.
 In this case, we must agree to the request.

 Your Right to Request Confidential Communications.
 You have the right to request that we communicate with you about medical matters in a certain way or at a certain location.
 For example, you can ask that we only contact you at work or by mail.
 We will not ask you the reason for your request.

 Right to Paper Copy of this Notice.
 You have the right to a paper copy of this Notice.
 You may ask us to give you a copy of this Notice at any time.

 Right to File a Complaint.
 If you believe your privacy rights have been violated, you may file a complaint with WSUPG.
 You may also file a complaint directly with the Secretary of the Department of Health and Human Services.
 You will not be penalized in any way for filing a complaint.